Former Japan PM Abe visits Yasukuni Shrine for war dead

 Washington and Tokyo have become close security allies in the decades since the war’s end but its legacy has left scars in East Asia.

-Ties between Tokyo and Seoul have remained strained due to bitter memories of Japan’s 1910-1945 colonisation of Korea, including a dispute over compensation for Koreans forced to work on Japan’s sites during wartime.
-Tokyo says the matter was settled by a 1965 treaty normalising relations.
+Ties between Tokyo and Seoul have remained strained due to bitter memories of Japan’s 1910-1945 colonisation of the Korean peninsula, including a dispute over compensation for Koreans forced to work on Japan’s sites during wartime.
+Tokyo says the matter was settled by a 1965 treaty normalising bilateral relations.

 Reporting by Chris Gallagher and Daniel Leussink; Editing by William Mallard and Michael Perry